Source code for landlab.components.tectonics.listric_kinematic_extender

 fault plane.

-See notebook tutorial for complete examples.
+See notebook tutorial for theory and examples.

 @author: gtucker